 Precipitation and Snowpack

-As of the third week in December, accumulated precipitation is trailing the long-term average for the Tulare Basin, San Joaquin Basin and Northern Sierra Station Precipitation Indices; however, snow water content for the North and Central Sierra regions are tracking near average.
+As of the third week in December, accumulated precipitation is trailing the long-term average for the Tulare Basin, San Joaquin Basin and Northern Sierra Station Precipitation Indices; however, snow water content for the North and Central Sierra regions are tracking near average (PDF).
 Because much of the water that flows through the Central Valley Project (CVP) for urban, environmental, and agricultural uses originates in the form of snowpack in the North and Central Sierra, it is crucial for healthy snowpack to continue to accumulate.

 According to the United States Department of Agriculture, “California continues to be pounded by storms with heavy rain and mountain snow.
-Over the last two weeks precipitation totals topped 10 inches in much of the Sierra Nevada as snow, and over 15 inches in some areas along the coastal mountains.”
+Over the last two weeks precipitation totals topped 10 inches in much of the Sierra Nevada as snow, and over 15 inches (PDF) in some areas along the coastal mountains.”